course-go/chanoodle/README.md

 Chanoodle already implements a REST API exposing the basic functionality.
-However, as this project was only a POC (proof-of-concept) the developers only implemented a in-memory data store.
+However, as this project was only a POC (proof-of-concept) the developers only implemented an in-memory data store.

 You goal will be to implement an actual persistent database layer, containerize the application and add database dependency using Docker compose.